Fifth of a Series of Blog Posts from Maremel’s White Paper: Opening Pandora’s Digital Box

 Added Value: Blend with Live: Value and relationship with the consumer can also blend cloud-based, connected services with live experiences.
 Alternative Reality Games, such as 42 Entertainment’s Dark Knight engagement several years ago, blended online and live activities for 18 months.
 Music has been doing this in its own way already, with an engaging business model.
 VIP memberships are gaining certain fans integrated consumption of live and online relationships—great concert tickets, premium virtual goods, distinctive merchandise, and live engagements with the artists.

-Added Value: Premium Context: O’Leary also points out that there is benefit to re-adding context to the content.
+Added Value: Premium Context: O’Leary also points out that there is a benefit to re-adding context to the content.
 With books, digital delivery is both stripping away formatting for distribution as well as making some formats more context-driven. iPad delivery looks and feels different than Android.
 Premium products, off of the same core content, are becoming the norm with distinctive features in different platforms.
-These high-touch interactive differences by platform are becoming another ecosystem on top of these cloud deliveries.
-Authoring tools are in beta to help creative producers and publishers provide high touch interactive engagement with the same product that they are having to make available to simpler digital delivery methods.
-Each of these delivery modes, in the meantime, need digital workflow to keep all of this straight, before, during, and after delivery.
+These high-touch interactive differences by the platform are becoming another ecosystem on top of these cloud deliveries.
+Authoring tools are in beta to help creative producers and publishers provide high-touch interactive engagement with the same product that they are having to make available to simpler digital delivery methods.
+Each of these delivery modes, in the meantime, needs a digital workflow to keep all of this straight, before, during, and after delivery.

 We already are breaking open the container—the intriguing opportunity here is breaking open its locked nature of being “done” and “alone.”
-It also can be more than a “movie” or “book,” as we are able to step between definitions – launching interactive book products blending images, video, books, and interactivity as an example, if you don’t have to stay in locked format containers.
+It also can be more than a “movie” or “book,” as we are able to step between definitions – launching interactive book products blending images, video, books, and interactivity as an example if you don’t have to stay in locked format containers.

 By bringing content from our hard drives to the cloud, we have the potential to open Pandora’s Box.
 By having infrastructures and platforms shared with new innovators, we have the potential to blur traditional boxes of delivery and of locked content.
 By changing our consumption from our own “storage” and “ownership” to “just” the concept of cloud-based storage, we are in the midst of changing habits and attitudes of more than just “buy” versus “stream,” but also of what it means to be distributing, creating, producing, and engaging.